TijanaBogovac/QA-Portfolio/README.md

  ![image](https://github.com/TijanaBogovac/QA-Portfolio/assets/149398561/96193621-1447-434d-b1d5-add312cab4be)
  # QA-Portfolio - https://matchit.rs/
 Welcome to my GitHub portfolio!
-Here, you'll find information about my work on the MatchIT.
+Here, you'll find information about my work on the MatchIT application.
 ## Project
 MatchIT is a new mobile application in Serbia, which is also called Tinder for jobs.
 User swipes a job which likes and gets match with It.
 After matching, user gets a message via MatChat from potential employee.